awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-configuring-reverse-dns.md

 For example, if a reverse DNS lookup of the IP address `192.168.1.2` returns the subdomain `mail.example.com`, and a forward DNS lookup of the subdomain `mail.example.com` returns the IP address `192.168.1.2`, then reverse DNS for IP address `192.168.1.2` is forward\-confirmed\.
 To learn more, see [Forward\-confirmed reverse DNS](https://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS) on Wikipedia\.

-You can configure reverse DNS for your Amazon Lightsail instance by completing prerequisites, and then submitting a request to AWS Support to remove outbound messaging limitations\.
+You can configure reverse DNS for your Amazon Lightsail instance by completing prerequisites, and then submitting a request to AWS Support to remove outbound messaging quotas\.
 These steps are covered in the following sections\.

 ## Prerequisites<a name="amazon-lightsail-reverse-dns-prerequisites"></a>